adam-p/danforth-east/README.md

 PayPal makes it pretty easy to set up a testing sandbox -- you can probably [get started here](https://developer.paypal.com/webapps/developer/applications/accounts).
 Also create a purchaser account or two (it doesn't matter what email you use for them, but it's handy if you use another address you own, for a more realistic workflow).

 Log into [www.sandbox.paypal.com](https://www.sandbox.paypal.com) with the sandbox facilitator/merchant account.
 Create a button for a subscription.
 Set the subscription period to a day, so it's easier to see the effects of automatic PayPal subscription payments.
-Set the price to whatever you want, but it will need to be greater than or equal to the `PAYPAL_TXN_mc_gross_FLOAT` value in `private.py`.
+Set the price to whatever you want.
+The value you give to the button's "item name" must be copied to `PAYPAL_TXN_item_name` in `private.py`.
 In "Step 3" of the button interface add to the "advanced variables" field `notify_url=https://myproject.appspot.com/self-serve/paypal-ipn` (replacing `myproject` with whatever you named your project, of course).

 Save the button.
 Copy its "Email" URL and set it as `PAYPAL_PAYMENT_URL` in `private.py`.
 Also set your sandbox facilitator email address to `PAYPAL_TXN_receiver_email`.
 (Note that `PAYPAL_IPN_VALIDATION_URL` in `config/__init__.py` is already set the sandbox.)